Neat-Keat/TUnotes/06 - Fall '24/BIOL200/01 - Lecture Notes/Day 14.md

 - nucleolus - region where ribosomal RNA synthesis takes place
 - Nuclear envelope
 	- 2 phospholipid bilayers
-	- nucluear pores - control passage in and out
+	- nuclear pores - control passage in and out
 	- nuclear lamina - network of fibers on inner surface; made of nuclear lamins; give nucleus shape (looks like a mesh)
 - In eukaryotes, the DNA is divided into multiple linear chromosomes and organized into chromatin
 	- chromatin = chromosomes + protein